January 23, 2013|By Bonnie Miller Rubin, Chicago Tribune reporter

 That night, Erenberg set out to create a home that offered safety, friendship, kosher food, activities and interiors that said “Pottery Barn” more than “state facility.”

 She reached out to Ald.
-Debra Silverstein and, along with Baruch Schur, they identified six potential clients and took their proposal to the other parents, who listened politely but didn’t have a lot of faith that such a vision would become a reality, Erenberg said.
+Debra Silverstein and, along with Baruch Schur, they identified six potential residents and took their proposal to the other parents, who listened politely but didn’t have a lot of faith that such a vision would become a reality, Erenberg said.

 “They told us: ‘We’re exhausted.’
 And we said, ‘Let us carry the ball for a while.'”